 Members will seek to promote the highest standards of ethical conduct.
-Accordingly, members will:
+Accordingly Board members will:

-- Claim only for legitimate expenses as determined by the Remuneration Authority, or any other lawful policy of the Council developed in accordance with that determination; - Not influence, or attempt to influence, any Council employee, officer or member in order to benefit their own, or families personal or business interests; - Only use the Council resources (such as facilities, staff, equipment and supplies) in the course of their duties and not in connection with any election campaign or personal interests; and - Not solicit, demand, or request any gift, reward or benefit by virtue of their position and notify the Chief Executive if any such gifts are accepted.
-Where a gift to the value of \$50 or more is accepted by a member, that member must immediately disclose this to the Chief Executive for inclusion in the publicly available Register of Interests.
+- Claim only for legitimate expenses as determined by the Remuneration Authority and any lawful policy of the Council developed in accordance with that determination; - Not influence, or attempt to influence, any Council employee, officer or other members in order to benefit their own, or family's personal or business interests; - Only use the Council resources (such as facilities, staff, equipment and supplies) in the course of their duties and not in connection with any election campaign or personal interests; and - Not solicit, demand, or request any gift, reward or benefit by virtue of their position and notify the Chief Executive if any such gifts are accepted.
+Where a gift to the value of \$50 or more is accepted by a member, that member must immediately disclose this to the Chief Executive for inclusion in the publicly available register of gifts.

-Any failure by members to comply with the provisions set out in this section represents a breach of this Code.
+Any failure by Board members to comply with the provisions set out in this section represents a breach of this Code.